Nsrose/Packd/README.md

 Workflow:
 ---------
-1. cd into your RSF folder
+1. cd into your Packd folder
 2. Pull the changes from master into your master branch
 3. Branch off into whatever branch you’re currently working on
 4. Do some work/editing